‘The Young And The Restless’ Spoilers Weekly Video Preview: Adam Takes Things Too Far

 The Young and the Restless spoilers weekly video preview brings an explosive week in Genoa City, and Adam declares war on his siblings.
 The newly returned Newman son does whatever it takes to get what he wants.

 Adam (Mark Grossman) demanded $500 million, custody of Christian, and details of how he could find Chelsea (Melissa Claire Egan) and Connor in order to leave Genoa City and start a new life away from Victor (Eric Braeden).
-After almost no thought, Nick (Joshua Morrow) refused Adam’s demands, and it seems like Victoria (Amelia Heinle) will take Nick’s side.
+After almost no thought, Nick (Joshua Morrow) refused Adam’s demands, and it seems like Victoria (Amelia Heinle) will take his side.
 Nick admits that things might get quite ugly.

-After learning that he won’t get what he wants, Adam declares war on his family in Genoa City.
+After learning that he won’t get what he wants, Adam declares war on his family.
 Billy (Jason Thompson) is especially concerned about the possibility of Adam pushing things too far.
 He’s already experienced Adam’s worst, and he will not allow Adam to take anything else away from him.
-Nikki (Melody Thomas Scott) is also concerned about the lengths to which Adam will go to get Christian back and be a father to both of his boys.
+Nikki (Melody Thomas Scott) is also concerned about the lengths Adam will go in order to get Christian back and be a father to both of his boys.

-The Inquisitr also reported that Victor faces another type of crises, and handling his children’s war could end up being too much for The Mustache as he begins to fight for his life.
+The Inquisitr also reported that Victor faces another type of crises, and handling his children’s war could end up being too much for The Mustache, as he begins to fight for his life.

 Today on #YR, Nick and Victoria join forces to protect their family.
 WATCH FULL EPISODE: https://t.co/sy2i7ABU1K pic.twitter.com/78NjuziRlg